 If you prefer video tutorials, this one from Garnstudio uses the same techniques, but with a stockinette pocket instead of reverse stockinette.
 Good luck, and leave a comment if you have any questions/comments!

 This is a rustic, simple sweater, and I liked the way the sewn on pocket looked.
 I chose this over knitting the pocket in the body of the sweater and joining the pocket lining later because I like the rustic look of the sewn on pocket and the reverse stockinette stitch.
+Also, it allows you to use your pockets as swatches!
 Let's get started!

 Block your pockets separately from the rest of your sweater, and attach them after they have been blocked to the measurements you want.